Deep-paira/My-portfolio/README.md

 ## About

 This is my personal developer portfolio — built to showcase my work, skills, and design sensibility as a full-stack developer.
-Beyond the usual "about me and my projects" format, this site is also a playground for interactive 3D, scroll-driven storytelling, and motion design, built entirely with a custom animation system rather than a template.
+Beyond the usual "about me and my projects" format, this site is also a playground for interactive 3D, scroll-driven storytelling, and motion design, built with a custom animation system rather than a template.

 ## Features

-- **Custom 3D hero scene** — built with Three.js and React Three Fiber, with scroll-linked rotation, position, and idle motion
+- **Custom Three.js hero** — a glossy, metallic abstract object with cinematic entrance and scroll-linked rotation, position, and idle motion
+- **Interactive paper-scrunch portrait** — a triangulated, face-mapped mesh that unfolds from a crumpled state into a portrait, controlled by webcam hand-tracking (with a mouse/scroll fallback for anyone who declines camera access)
+- **Particle-based preloader** — a physics-driven loading sequence with an upward slide-out transition
 - **Scroll-driven storytelling** — sections reveal, stagger, and animate in as you scroll, powered by Framer Motion
 - **Animated Core Capabilities section** — alternating slide-in cards with a spring-based entrance
-- **Kinetic "Manifesto" section** — line-by-line scroll-triggered text reveal
+- **Kinetic "Manifesto" section** — scroll-triggered line-by-line text reveal paired with a custom ambient Three.js background element
+- **Tech Stack spotlight** — an interactive hover-reveal showcase of my core skills with custom display typography
+- **Animated Process timeline** — a scroll-driven, self-drawing connector line linking each stage of my workflow
+- **Refined navigation** — scroll-aware shrink and blur, animated active-link indicator, and a staggered mobile menu
 - **Working contact form** — a real backend using a Next.js API route and Resend, with server-side validation and spam protection
-- **Fully responsive** — animations gracefully simplify on mobile, and every motion sequence respects `prefers-reduced-motion`
+- **Fully responsive & accessible** — every animation gracefully simplifies on mobile and respects `prefers-reduced-motion`
 - **Warm, editorial design system** — a custom light-mode palette (cream, terracotta, espresso) with a deliberate, non-templated layout

 ## Tech Stack